Strictly star receives first perfect score of 2023 series as Craig finally scores 10

 Strictly viewers were left stunned as Craig Revel Horwood “finally” delivered a score of 10, resulting in the first perfect mark of the 2023 series.

-Musical theatre star Layton Williams found himself in the dreaded dance off in last week’s episode, but this week was unanimously praised for bouncing back in an impressive manner.
+Musical theatre star Layton Williams found himself in the dreaded dance off in last week’s episode, but this week, he was unanimously praised for bouncing back in an impressive manner.

 Williams and his professional partner Nikita Kuzmin wowed the judges with their performance of “Backstage Romance” from Moulin Rouge!
 The Musical – and the pair received the highest possible score of 40 for thier efforts.